June 2019 | By Chelon Carr-Newbold

-- the City of Nassau Revitalization Act and the Family Islands Development Encouragement Act will be extended to 30th June, 2021.
+The City of Nassau Revitalisation Act and the Family Islands Development Encouragement Act will be extended to 30 June 2021.

-- a single Tax Commission will be formed to hear appeals on various tax issues, including customs, business licence, real property tax and value added tax.
+A single Tax Commission will be formed to hear appeals on various tax issues, including Customs, business licence, real property tax and VAT.